ExperiencersInternational/tvsetup/readme.md

 For update information, follow me over on Mastodon @experiencersinternational@mstdn.social.

+If you want to contribute, read the [contributing guide](docs/contributing_guide.md) first.

 ### Copyright

 Despite it being my best intentions not to host any copyrighted content, due to only focusing on free to air content, there may be a few things that slip through the cracks, and in those cases, please submit a copyright removal request to me, and I will remove the affected content on the list.
 Please don't just go and file a request to GitHub and take down the entire thing.